 Also known as Stagecoach Hot Springs, Manby Hot Springs is another primitive attraction close to Taos.
 Positioned just twenty minutes away from Black Rock Hot Springs, Manby’s specific location makes it unique, as it is located in the ruins of a rundown stagecoach stop.
 Its character and ambiance allow for an exciting getaway.

 Up to six visitors can soak in each hot spring pool at one time, and due to this site being clothing-optional, adults are the primary visitors.
 The temperature of the springs depends on the weather and the height of the river, but generally, it hovers around 97°F.

-Since Manby Hot Springs is a bit farther away from Taos than Black Rock Hot Springs is, it is normally less crowded.
-And if you are looking for a little more privacy, visiting on a weekday or during the off-season may allow you to be the only guest!
+Since Manby Hot Springs is a bit farther away from Taos than Black Rock Hot Springs, it’s normally less crowded.
+And if you are looking for a little more privacy, visiting on a weekday or during the off-season may allow you to be the only guest.

 Ojo Caliente Mineral Springs – 41 miles | 45 minutes